Free 50-point store self-assessment

 About 5-10 minutes.
 Each question is a yes / no / maybe.
 Total: 50 questions across 7 sections.

-A low score is a map, not a no. Most low-scoring businesses just need to strengthen foundations — process documentation, data hygiene, internal champion — before investing in AI tooling.
-Often a 4-week prep sprint puts you in shape to take real value from an AI rollout.
+A low score is a map, not a no. Most low-scoring stores just need to strengthen foundations — store process documentation, catalog data hygiene, internal champion — before investing in AI tooling.
+Often a 4-week prep sprint puts your store in shape to take real value from an AI rollout.

-Can an AI automation agency help me act on the results?
+Can an e-commerce AI agency help me act on the results?

 Yes.
-After you score yourself, an AI automation agency can take your scored gaps and turn them into a 90-day implementation plan: which use case to start with, which vendors to evaluate, how to design the rollout, and how to measure ROI.
+After you score your store, an e-commerce AI agency can take your scored gaps and turn them into a 90-day implementation plan: which use case to start with, which vendors to evaluate, how to design the rollout, and how to measure ROI on revenue and support metrics.
 We offer free 30-minute consultations to walk through results.

 What's the difference between workflow automation and AI?

-Workflow automation (Zapier, Make, n8n) runs predefined rules — great for predictable, high-volume tasks.
-AI automation adds judgment to those flows: classifying inputs, drafting outputs, routing edge cases.
-The right starting point depends on the workflow you want to automate.
-Our workflow automation for small business service page walks through both.
+Workflow automation (Zapier, Make, n8n) runs predefined rules — great for predictable, high-volume store tasks like order routing and tagging.
+AI automation adds judgment to those flows: classifying support tickets, drafting product copy, personalizing recovery emails.
+The right starting point depends on the store workflow you want to automate.
+Our workflow automation service page walks through both.

 Related reading